joshgerdes/jekyll-uno/_posts/2023-11-18-Book-Review-Azure-architecture-explained.md

 ## Updates and Relevance

-At the time of this review (November 2023), this book (published in September 2023) is still entirely relevant; as mentioned earlier, there have been some renames of products from Microsoft, that are a 'gotcha' to know, as part of reading this book, but the theory and implementation steps are entirely relevant.
+At the time of this review (November 2023), this book (published in September 2023) is still entirely relevant; as mentioned earlier, there have been some renames of products from Microsoft that are a 'gotcha' to know, as part of reading this book, but the theory and implementation steps are entirely relevant.

 I came across one link to a website [cafbaseline.com](https://cafbaseline.com/) that was not available at the time of reading, but all other links I used were relevant and working!